nesi/support-docs/docs/Getting_Started/Cheat_Sheets/Git-Reference_Sheet.md

     ssh -T git@github.com
     ```

-    You may be promted to authenticate, if so type 'yes'
+    You may be prompted to authenticate, if so type 'yes'
     If everything is working, you should see the message

     ```out